 I’m serious—it almost always does, in the end.

-Like, even in the most basic case where everybody on the app does the same thing, there are usually multiple levels of access like free, paid, and admin.
+Even in the most basic case where everybody on the app does the same thing, there are usually multiple levels of access like free, paid, and admin.
 Somehow, ‘user’ usually represents only two out of three of those—but I have seen every combination of two here with one left out.
-Inevitably someone eventually inserts a subclass with some no-op methods because somebody would otherwise have access or behavior they shouldn’t have.
+Inevitably someone eventually inserts a subclass with some no-op methods to limit access or behavior for a user type that got overlooked.
 We’ve talked about that pattern.
 It causes problems.
 It doesn’t help that numerous authors of programming books, including the Gang of Four, demonstrate the ‘polymorphism’ concept on a ‘user’ model.
-This encourages folks to copy them without understanding the consequences of incomplete polymorphism.
+This encourages folks to copy that without understanding the consequences of incomplete polymorphism.

 Suppose, for example, we have free and paid users.
 That still leaves admins out.
 That’s fine, right?
 Admins are an edge case.
 Whoops!
 You don’t have admins, so now your fancy social auth doesn’t work, and will never work, for people who changed their social media handles:

 That’s level zero.
 What about when not everybody on the app does the same thing?
 Lyft has drivers and riders.
 Poshmark has buyers and sellers.
 Those two groups need different functionality.
 Oh, but wait.
 What if someone wants to drive sometimes, and take a Lyft at other times?
 What if they want to buy some items and sell others?
 More freaking problems with the user model.
 Now it needs modes, maybe, which could get cumbersome, especially if there are more than two.
-You know, like there are in an American healthcare app, which covers claimants, their dependents, providers who have to talk to the claimants, provider offices that do the billing, insurance companies that jam themselves in there, and patient advocates who try to un-jam the insurance companies.
+You know, like there are in an American healthcare app, where there are at least six.
+We’ve got claimants, their dependents, providers who have to talk to the claimants, provider offices that do the billing, insurance companies that jam themselves in there, and patient advocates who try to un-jam the insurance companies.
 Who is the user?

 The claimants and dependents case exemplifies another hurdle: multiple people on the same account.
-Netflix does this, too: you can have different family members with different watching preferences under one subscription.
+Netflix does this: you can have different family members with different watching preferences under one subscription.
 That’s an account with multiple profiles.
 In fact, a lot of companies want this, but they get stuck because they named the account model ‘user’ and now they get confused.
-It sounds so obvious when I put it like that, but I spent a decade watching this happen, and then several conversations about it with more experienced programmers, before I pieced it together enough to yell about it.
+It sounds obvious when I put it like that, but I spent a decade watching this happen before I pieced together such a succinct explanation.

 Again, that’s the obvious case.
 What about, say, when an individual person wants to maintain separate profiles for different use cases in a piece of software?
 Suppose one person watches the following kinds of videos: